 One of the more interesting facts about the papal election of Pope Francis was the reason he took the name Francis, per the famous priest, St. Francis of Assisi.
 In deciding to pick that name, the new Pope said he recalled a fellow priest telling him to remember the poor, as the apostles instructed St. Paul in Galatians 2:10.

-That brings up an important question that’s right now occupying America’s political leaders in Washington, D.C., as they engage in vigorous debates over the federal budget:
+This brings up two important questions that probably should be occupying America’s political leaders as they engage in vigorous debates during this election year: